 A bargain purchase is a purchase of an item for less than its FMV.
-If, as compensation for services, you purchase goods or other property at less than FMV, include the difference between the purchase price and FMV of the property in your income.
+If, as compensation for services, you purchase goods or other property at less than FMV, include the difference between the purchase price and the property's FMV in your income.
 Your basis in the property is its FMV (your purchase price plus the amount you include in income).

-If the difference between your purchase price and the FMV represents a qualified employee discount, do not include the amount in income.
+If the difference between your purchase price and the FMV represents a qualified employee discount do not include the difference in income.
 However, your basis in the property is still its FMV.
+See Employee Discounts in Publication 15-B, Employer's Tax Guide to Fringe Benefits.